Digital art of diverse people holding masks near faces, purple gradient border

-Do you worry that you don’t belong on your college campus?
-Are you convinced that you somehow tricked the admission committee into admitting you or that they made a mistake?
+Do you ever worry that you don’t belong on your college campus?
+Are you convinced that you somehow tricked the admission committee into admitting you and they made a mistake?
 Do you assume all of your classmates are smarter and more accomplished than you?
-Do you feel like a fake?
-These are all classic symptoms of “imposter syndrome,” a common affliction among college students.
-Long story short, you do belong on your campus, because admission counselors don’t let people in all willy-nilly (technical term).
-But if you’re struggling with these feelings, keep reading.
+Do you just feel like a fake among real college students?
+These are all classic symptoms of what's called the imposter phenomenon, syndrome, or experience.
+Long story short, you do belong on your campus because admission counselors don’t let people in all willy-nilly (a very technical term!).

 We all wear masks.
 Whether those masks are physical, social, or intellectual, they help us live our lives a little more smoothly.
 Really, it’s a survival technique: fake it till you make it.
 But sometimes, the guilt of wearing those masks (and the fear of having them torn off) is not so easy to endure.
-You might feel like a fraud, an impostor, especially after you arrive on campus and find yourself surrounded by seemingly brilliant classmates.
-But there’s nothing wrong with you—you’ve just got “impostor syndrome.”
-So don’t worry, because there are definitely ways to overcome it!
+You might feel like a fraud, especially after you arrive on campus and find yourself surrounded by seemingly brilliant classmates.
+But there’s nothing wrong with you—you’ve just got impostor syndrome.
+Don’t worry!
+We're here to help you overcome it.

 What exactly is impostor syndrome?

 1. “I deceived others into believing that I am competent.”
-Ironically, this uneasy sensation emerges only after achieving great distinctions and merits.
-People feel as if they don’t deserve the praises, and they are hindered by the guilt and fear that they might disappoint others later.
+Ironically, this uneasy sensation emerges after achieving great distinctions and merits.
+People feel as if they don’t deserve the praise, and they are hindered by the guilt and fear that sooner or later they'll disappoint others.

 2. “I was just lucky.”
 People who feel this way refuse to acknowledge their competence.
 They attribute their success to luck.
 They see their achievements as a one-time event that happened solely due to chance.

 3. “Oh, it’s not a big deal—it was easy.”
-This tendency to discount success reflects on people’s discomfort with receiving compliments.
-Though they give themselves some credit, they downplay the significance of their accomplishments, waving them away as nothing important.
+This tendency to discount success reflects people’s discomfort with receiving compliments.
+Though they give themselves some credit, they downplay the significance and difficulty of their accomplishments, waving them away as nothing important.

-A whopping 70% of people admit to feeling like an impostor at some point in their lives, but a certain type of people are more prone to suffering from impostor insecurities: college students.
-Even the brightest and the most talented students might believe they don’t belong at their prestigious educational institutions, that the admission officers made a mistake in accepting them.
-What’s interesting is that most of the time, those students are actually the stars of their classes—they are just afraid of falling down to earth.
+According to the American Psychology Association, up to 82% of people admit to feeling like an impostor at some point in their lives, but a certain type of people are more prone to suffering from impostor insecurities, including college students.
+Even the brightest and the most talented students might believe they don’t belong at their prestigious educational institutions—that the admission officers made a mistake in accepting them.
+What’s interesting is most of the time these students are actually the stars of their classes.

-Of course, imposter syndrome doesn’t just affect college students.
-Widely acclaimed writer Maya Angelou once admitted, “I have written 11 books, but each time I think, ‘uh oh, they’re going to find out now.
+And if you think, wildly successful people don't feel it too, you'd be wrong.
+Widely acclaimed writer Maya Angelou once admitted, “I have written 11 books, but each time I think, 'Uh oh, they’re going to find out now.
 I’ve run a game on everybody, and they’re going to find me out.’”
-Award-winning actress Kate Winslet confessed, “Sometimes I wake up in the morning before going off to a shoot, and I think, I can’t do this.
+Award-winning actress Kate Winslet once confessed, “Sometimes I wake up in the morning before going off to a shoot, and I think, I can’t do this.
 I’m a fraud.”
-Even Emma Watson—a UN Women Goodwill Ambassador, Ivy League university graduate, Burberry model, and beloved Hermione in Harry Potter—told Vogue magazine, “When I receive recognition for my acting, I feel incredibly uncomfortable.
+Even Emma Watson—a UN Women Goodwill Ambassador, Brown University graduate, Burberry model, and beloved actress from Harry Potter—told Vogue magazine, “When I receive recognition for my acting, I feel incredibly uncomfortable.
 I tend to turn in on myself.
 I feel like an imposter.”

-Acknowledge yourself.
-Once you recognize your own talents and abilities, you open your eyes to countless opportunities that you previously haven’t considered.
+• Acknowledge yourself: Once you recognize your talents and abilities, you open your eyes to countless opportunities you previously hadn't considered.
 Be ambitious, form new dreams, and strive to attain those goals!
-When you achieve success, pat yourself on the back!
+And when you achieve success, pat yourself on the back because you earned it.

-Keep a list of compliments.
-Find an empty glass jar, and whenever you receive compliments, write them down on a small piece of paper and save them in your jar.
-Watch your jar slowly get filled up with all the little and big praises you hear each day.
-Then, when you need some encouragements to overcome your impostor feelings, gently pull one of the notes in your jar, and read it aloud.
-Remind yourself that you are worthy of compliments.
+• Keep a list of compliments: Find an empty glass jar, and whenever you receive compliments, write them down on a small piece of paper and save them in it.
+Watch your jar slowly fill up with all the little and big praises you hear each day.
+Then, when you need some encouragement to overcome your impostor feelings, pull one of the notes in your jar at random and read it aloud.
+It's a good reminder that you are worthy of compliments.

-Talk to someone you trust.
-And remember that 70% of people have felt like an impostor in their lives.
-Whomever you choose to talk to, chances are good that they have experienced similar thoughts and feelings as you.
-Ask for advice on how to fight imposter syndrome, or if they are struggling with it too, support each other.
-They understand what you are going through, and that in itself can provide comfort and the strength to surmount challenges.
+• Talk to someone you trust: Remember that over 80% of people have felt like an impostor in their lives, so there's at least one person in your life who understands your feelings.
+Ask someone you trust for advice on how to fight imposter syndrome, or if you know a friend struggling with it too, support each other.
+They understand what you are going through, and that alone can provide comfort and the strength to surmount challenges.

-Express your feelings.
-As much as you may know, logically, that you are not an impostor, it can be hard to prevent your heart from feeling that way.
+• Express your feelings: As much as you may logically know you're not an impostor, it can be hard to prevent your heart from feeling that way.
 Sometimes, the best thing you can do is to acknowledge those feelings.
-But don’t keep them caged inside you.
+Don’t keep them caged inside you.
 Get them off your chest by writing them down or even saying them out loud.
-Express your feelings.
-Then let them go.
+Express your feelings, then let them go.

-Realize that faking can work.
-Who said faking is always bad?
+• Realize that faking it can work: Who said faking is always bad?
 Musicians, athletes, artists, and even students learn by faking.
-After all, “fake it till you make it” is an old adage for a reason.
+After all, “fake it till you make it” is an adage for a reason.
 Can’t nail the rhythm but you have a concert in a day?
 Fake it.
 Can’t hit the ball hard enough?
 Fake it.
 Can’t draw a perfect circle?
 Fake it.
-Eventually, you will pick up the skills, because faking is a form of practice.
+Eventually, you will pick up the skills, because faking it is a form of practice.

 Like what you’re reading?